HCL-TECH-SOFTWARE/Sametime-Automation/docs/QUICKSTART.md

 ## 2. Linux image template
-Since we will need to create at least 5 virtual machines with the same operating system, it is better to create one image and clone it (copy-paste) into multiple instances.
+Since we will need to create at least 5 virtual machines with the same operating system, creating one image and clone it (copy-paste) into multiple instances is better.

 Create a Linux VM template: